rmurphey/srchr-demo/README.md

-This is a sample app that uses a variety of technologies to demonstrate concepts behind building client-side applications.

-# The technologies
+This app searches Flickr and Youtube for content based an a search term entered by a user.
+It uses a variety of technologies, including:

 - [Node](http://nodejs.org/) for the server
 - [Twitter Bootstrap](http://twitter.github.com/bootstrap/) for the UI